EqualStreetNames/equalstreetnames/README.md

-# EqualStreetNames Brussels
+# EqualStreetNames.Brussels

 This project is coordinated by [Open Knowledge Belgium](https://openknowledge.be/) and [Noms Peut-Être](https://nomspeutetre.wordpress.com/) with the support of [OpenStreetMap Belgium](https://openstreetmap.be/) and [Wikimedia Belgium](https://wikimedia.be/).

 EqualStreetNames is made possible thanks to [equal.brussels](http://equal.brussels/).

-## Why EqualStreetNames Brussels?
+## Why EqualStreetNames.Brussels?

 The names of public spaces (streets, avenues, squares and others) define the identity of a city and how citizens interact with it.
 The region of Brussels suffers from a major inequality between male and female street names and we want to help fix this.